Breaking Down the Top 10 Fertility Myths

 Myth 4: Good Health Conquers Age

 Good health, though important for pregnancy, cannot make up for time.
-The quality of a woman’s egg starts to decrease dramatically after the age of 35.
+The quality of a woman’s egg starts to decrease dramatically after the age of 35 which can cause infertility in women.

-While an orgasm may be an important factor in keeping a couple interested in sex, it is not necessary for pregnancy to occur.
-An orgasm, which contracts the uterus, does help to push sperm toward the fallopian tubes, but even without an orgasm sperm can easily move in this direction.
+While an orgasm may be an important factor in keeping a couple interested in sex, this pregnancy myth is false.
+An orgasm is not necessary for pregnancy to occur.
+However, an orgasm, which contracts the uterus, does help to push sperm toward the fallopian tubes.
+Even though it may help, sperm can easily move in the right direction without one.

-Folic acid is important in the fertility of both men and women.
+While nutrients are very important for women while trying to conceive, men can also benefit from the addition of supplements to improve the chances of pregnancy and the health of your baby.
+Folic acid is important in the fertility of women and men.
 Low levels of folic acid can lead to birth defects.

 The idea behind this myth is that gravity will help the sperm to stay in the woman’s body and increase the chance of them reaching the egg.
-This is unnecessary.
-Sperm do not need help knowing where to go, and of the millions of sperm in each ejaculation only one is needed to make it to the egg.
+While this pregnancy myth appears to make sense, it is unnecessary.
+Sperm do not need help knowing where to go, and of the millions of sperm in each ejaculation, only one is needed to make it to the egg.

 Men’s fertility, like women’s fertility, is affected by age.
-Especially after the age of 40 men will start to see an increase in genetic mutations in sperm, as well as an overall decrease in volume and mobility of semen.
+Especially after the age of 40, men will start to see an increase in genetic mutations in sperm, as well as an overall decrease in volume and mobility of semen.
+Just because they’ve fathered children in the past does not mean they can continue to do it in the future.